reidpr/quac/doc-src/pipeline.rst

 Time series files
 =================

-The time series files are HDF5 files containing hourly time series of occurrences of some item, for example occurrences of n-grams in Twitter messages or Wikipedia article hits.
+These files store hourly time series of some event count, for example n-gram occurences in Twitter messages or Wikpedia article hits.

 We have three main goals for these files: